 The Trustees carry out an annual review of the reserves policy and the level of unrestricted reserves against that policy.
-Considering the current and anticipated commitments, the Trustees feel that unrestricted reserves of approximately £138,000 (equal to the current year's unrestricted income plus annual support costs) is an appropriate level of reserves to be carried forward to the next review.
-The current unrestricted reserves are £218,849 (2018 - £180,108).
+Considering the current and anticipated commitments, the Trustees feel that unrestricted reserves of approximately £117,000 (equal to the current year's unrestricted income plus annual support costs) is an appropriate level of reserves to be carried forward to the next review.
+The current unrestricted reserves are £256,155 (2019 - £218,849).
 Although this has increased since last year, the Trustees are always aware that donations cannot be guaranteed and so this level of reserves does afford some comfort against donors' changing circumstances.
+During 2020 there was a reduction of £68k income compared to 2019.